- This event has passed.

-We are organising a stimulating workshop about digital commons and re-thinking democracy, on the 26th of May in Brussels, with the support of Oikos.
+We are organising a Thinking Day about digital commons and re-thinking democracy, on the 26 May in Brussels, with the support of Oikos.

 Location & Date:

 THE VENUE OF THE THINKING DAY HAS BEEN CHANGED!

 The event will take place at L42, Rue de la Loi 42, on Friday, the 26 May, from 13h onwards.

 The event is free of charge.
 Please register here.

 Not able to attend the event in Brussels?

 The event will be livestreamed by our partner foundations Fondation de l’Écologie Politique (Paris, France), Fundacja Strefa Zieleni (Warsaw, Poland) as well as the Cooperation and Development Network Eastern Europe (Belgrade, Serbia).